ruifm/gitlinker.nvim/README.md

 To disable the default key mappings, set `mapping = false` in `setup()` function (see [Configuration](#configuration)).

-To create your own key mappings, please specify customize the `mapping` option in `setup()` function.
+To create your own key mappings, please specify the `mapping` option in `setup()` function.

 ## Configuration